TabSTAR: A Tabular Foundation Model for Tabular Data with Text Fields: Extended Analysis

 \subsection{Evaluation Datasets for Analysis}

-All the experiments are evaluated over 20 datasets from the benchmark in Appendix~\ref{app:benchmark}.
-Each experiment reports the performance with AUROC for classification and $R^2$ for regression.
-For conciseness, each tables reports both regression and classification tasks, distinguishable by their ID.
+All experiments are conducted on 20 datasets from the benchmark described in Appendix~\ref{app:benchmark}.
+Each experiment reports performance using AUROC for classification and $R^2$ for regression.
+Each tables reports both regression and classification tasks, distinguishable by their ID.
+Furthermore, each experiment compares its variants to other models, excluding TabPFN-v2 and CARTE, which could not be executed on all datasets.
+Although this comparison covers only a subset of the benchmark and should not be interpreted as conclusive, the results nonetheless offer valuable reference points.